unbit/uwsgi-docs/WebCaching.rst

 Django cache backend
 --------------------

 If you are running Django, there's a ready-to-use application called ``django-uwsgi-cache``.
-It is maintained by Ionel Cristian Mărieș at https://github.com/ionelmc/django-uwsgi-cache and availabe on pypi.
+It is maintained by Ionel Cristian Mărieș at https://github.com/ionelmc/django-uwsgi-cache and available on pypi.

 .. _caching configuration: https://docs.djangoproject.com/en/dev/topics/cache/?from=olddocs#the-per-site-cache